Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/coronavirus/accuracy.md

 It is tempting to conclude that our *ab initio* prediction was a success.
 However, because human hemoglobin subunit alpha is such a short protein (141 amino acids), researchers would consider this RMSD score high.

-### Homology models of SARS-CoV-2 S protein
+### Homology models of the SARS-CoV-2 spike protein

 In the [homology tutorial](tutorial_homology), we used SWISS-MODEL and Robetta to predict the structure of the SARS-CoV-2 spike protein, and we used GalaxyWeb to predict the structure of this protein's receptor binding domain (RBD).
-In addition to our predicted models, we will also assess five predicted models of the full SARS-CoV-2 spike protein released early in the COVID-19 pandemic by <a href="https://boinc.bakerlab.org/" target="_blank">Rosetta@Home</a> and published to the Seattle Structural Genomics Center for Infectious Disease (SSGCID).

-Because the work needed to generate these models was distributed over many users' machines, comparing the RMSD scores obtained by the Rosetta@Home models against our own may provide insights on the effect of computational power on the accuracy of predictions.
-The SSGCID models can be found <a href="https://www.ssgcid.org/cttdb/molecularmodel_list/?target__icontains=BewuA" target="_blank">here</a>.

 #### GalaxyWEB